 Yet this is not the strategy we should pursue in the long term.
-Eventually everyone, even the still profitable big energy producers, will begin to feel the pinch of lower oil and gas revenues.
+Eventually, everyone, even the still profitable big energy producers, will begin to feel the pinch of lower oil and gas revenues.
 What solutions can we use to regain the historically high profitability of production?
 The ECC has some suggestions.
 These were the most interesting perspectives in my opinion.

 We need to work more efficiently

 Working more efficiently reduces costs.
 It is so clear, but for many years efficiency was not high on the agenda of the oil and gas companies.
 There was enough money, so they didn’t feel the need.
 Now is the time to succeed here.
 Companies are aiming to keep their OPEX under control.
 This is done preferably by not intervening ad hoc in operations.
 It is possible to do so, but it requires a lot of extra work and adds unnecessary difficulties.
 In fact, it is already too late at that point.
-It is more beneficial to invest everything in effective techniques at the beginning of a project in order to realize lower operating costs later on.
+It is more beneficial to invest everything ineffective techniques at the beginning of a project to realize lower operating costs later on.
 This sort of attention will allow for the creation of a lean industry that can cope better with an oil crisis in the future.

 We have to prepare better projects

 The way we run projects should be done differently.
 Since the channels are still extremely long, budget and time overruns are common.
 Since time is (still) money, there is a lot of potential savings in optimizing the project development, simply because time savings make it possible to go earlier into production.
-However, time savings are a challenge because the industry is not accustomed to strive for the earliest possible completion of a new construction.
-The key to achieving this, therefore, lies in preparation.
-In the first phase, immediately involve all stakeholders in the project, including those who will have an interest much later on.
+However, time savings are a challenge because the industry is not accustomed to striving for the earliest possible completion of new construction.
+The key to achieving this, therefore, lies in the preparation.
+In the first phase, immediately involve all stakeholders in the project, including those who will have interest much later on.
 Consider the operational maintenance managers and engineers who will be working at the new plant after completion.
-Combine the field development and feed stage and involve the solution providers to create the design and to help with the realization and maintenance, which will in turn help them take responsibility for any design flaws that come to light during maintenance.
+Combine the field development and feed stage and involve the solution providers to create the design and to help with the realization and maintenance, which will, in turn, help them take responsibility for any design flaws that come to light during maintenance.

 We must embrace digital technologies and train young people

 Intelligent, digital technology for production plants and other factories saves us money in the long term.
-Firstly, because sites can run with less downtime, and secondly, because there is less staff needed to run them.
+Firstly, because sites can run with less downtime, and secondly because there is less staff needed to run them.
 An important role is played here by the younger employee.
-Every fifteen years a whole new generation enters the labour market.
+Every fifteen years a whole new generation enters the labor market.
 The next generation is currently ‘Z’, a group that has grown up with the internet and digital resources.
 But talented young people do not function well on their own in an industrial environment.
-They should be practically trained by the ‘old hands’.
+They should be practically trained by the ‘old hands.
 This doesn’t happen often enough and, meanwhile, the knowledge of the old guard disappears with aging and has not been adequately specified.
 Generation Z consists of the future leaders of our companies.
 We are dependent on them for the integration of new digital technologies in key processes.
-If we can achieve this, then the savings will follow.
+If we can achieve this, then savings will follow.